cetinkaya/lastweekday/README.md

 require "lastweekday"

 Last.tuesday.of("June")
-# Returns a Date object corresponding to the last tuesday of June this year
+# Returns a Date object corresponding to the last Tuesday of June this year

 Last.tuesday.or.wednesday("June")
-# Returns a Date object corresponding to the last tuesday or wednesday
+# Returns a Date object corresponding to the last Tuesday or Wednesday
 # (whichever comes last) of June this year

 Last.day.of("June")